OpenSourceHelpCommunity/OpenSourceHelpCommunity.github.io/README.md

 Website [WIP]

 This is using Django(1.7.6) and bootstrap.
+[How it looks currently?](https://gyazo.com/8395caa42290fb5a7d32d6b75c07ff53).
+Feel free to suggest a better design.

 ## To run this in your local